TenebrisNoctua/ServerAuthority/docs/examples/character.md

 -- This function runs when the Behavior starts. function Behavior.OnStart(self: AuroraScriptObject)
-	-- We connect to the .FixedHeartbeat event of RunService here to DefaultMovement function of the Behavior. self:Connect(RunService.FixedHeartbeat, "DefaultMovement")
+	-- We bind the DefaultMovement method of the Behavior to the Simulation.
+	RunService:BindToSimulation(function(deltaTime: number)
+		self:DefaultMovement(deltaTime)
+	end)
 	self.Player = Players:GetPlayerFromCharacter(self.Instance) -- We find the Player from the bound Character instance and set it as a value within our Behavior. end

 function Behavior.DefaultMovement(self: AuroraScriptObject, deltaTime: number)
-	-- This function runs when .FixedHeartbeat fires with the deltaTime argument.
+	-- This function runs when BindToSimulation calls it with the deltaTime argument.

 	local Character: Model = self.Instance
 	local Player: Player = self.Player
 	if not Player then return end

-	local Humanoid: Humanoid = Character:WaitForChild("Humanoid")
+	local Humanoid: Humanoid = Character.Humanoid
+	if not Humanoid then return end

 	local Input: InputContext = Player.Input.Default